 - With onshore outsourcing, you also have the option to sit down and discuss if any reforms are needed in contract policies or if you have new policies or software integrations that need to be sorted out.

 All in all, onshore staffing can significantly reduce the level of dependency on both the parties.

 Cons of Onshore Staffing:

-- No full control over all the processes: One of the drawbacks of outsourcing including offshore is that you don’t have full control over the work done by the outsourced firm.
+- No full control over all the processes: One of the drawbacks of outsourcing, including offshore, is that you don’t have full control over the work done by the outsourced firm.
 However, you can still review their work.
-Accountants don’t have direct, in-person oversight which can be a problem at times.
+Accountants don’t have direct, in-person oversight, which can sometimes be a problem.

-- Hidden Costs involved: This is another drawback that puts a big question mark over the worth of onshore outsourcing.
-Costs like onboarding, training and development of an onshore team can be both time consuming as well as costly.
+- Hidden Costs involved: This is another drawback that puts a big question mark on the worth of onshore outsourcing.
+Costs like onboarding, training and development of an onshore team can be both time-consuming as well as costly.
 Moreover, since the outsourced firm is based locally, the expenses are also applicable in terms of local currency which can be pretty expensive as compared to offshore outsourcing.

 - Risk of Exposing Confidential Data: The most serious concern that comes with Accounting outsourcing is the security of the financial data being shared.
 And while Onshore firms will be well-aware of the risks involved in case of embezzlement and data breaches, there may arise cases when this data can get leaked within your in-house team which can give insights on your financial position, clientele, etc.

 Well now you know better what you are signing up for when you are engaging with an onshore outsourcing firm.

 Hope this helps you make better decisions on your part!!